The Dark Side of LLMs: Agent-based Attack Vectors for System-level Compromise: Evaluation

 \subsection{Comprehensive Analysis}

-A comprehensive analysis, which results are illustrated in Table~\ref{tab:comprehensive_vulnerability}, across all three attack vectors reveals several non-trivial security implications for agentic AI systems.
-First, it is worth noting that none of the \numberOfLLMTested{} tested models proved to be entirely secure.
-Each model exhibited weaknesses in at least one of the evaluated attack scenarios, ultimately leading to the successful installation and execution of the malware.
-A significant proportion of the models, 15/18 (83.3\%) exhibited vulnerability scores of 3/3 attacks, suggesting that the vast majority are entirely vulnerable.
-In contrast, only 3/18 (16.7\%) models demonstrated partial resistance.
+A comprehensive analysis, the results of which are illustrated in Table~\ref{tab:comprehensive_vulnerability}, across all three attack vectors reveals several non-trivial security implications for agentic AI systems.
+First, it is worth noting that none of the \numberOfLLMTested{} tested models proved to be completely secure.
+Each model exhibits weaknesses in at least one of the evaluated attack scenarios.
+A significant proportion of the models, 15/18 (83.3\,\%) exhibits vulnerability scores of 3/3 attacks, suggesting that the vast majority are entirely vulnerable.
+In contrast, only 3/18 (16.7\,\%) models demonstrate partial resistance.

-The most critical finding is the collapse of security boundaries in multi-agent environments.
-Models like Gemini-2.5-pro, llama3.3:70b, and llama4:16x17b, which demonstrated robust resistance to one or both direct injection and RAG manipulation, immediately capitulated when the same malicious request originated from a peer agent.
-This suggests that current LLM architectures implicitly encode an ``AI agent privilege escalation'' vulnerability, where requests from other AI systems bypass standard safety filters.
+Considering that modern agentic systems increasingly rely on dynamic knowledge retrieval from potentially untrusted or contaminated sources, the effectiveness of the RAG Backdoor attack reveals a critical misconception in current security models, while the most critical finding is the collapse of security boundaries in multi-agent environments.

-Furthermore, the effectiveness of the RAG Backdoor Attack reveals a critical misconception in current security models: external data sources are treated as inherently trustworthy despite being potentially compromised.
-This creates a significant attack surface, especially considering that modern agentic systems increasingly rely on dynamic knowledge retrieval from potentially untrusted or contaminated sources.
+Models like Gemini-2.5-pro, llama3.3:70b, and llama4:16x17b demonstrate robust resistance to one or both direct injection and indirect injection through RAG.
+The reason why attacks using these models failed was that the model recognized the malicious intent of the request and the violation of the security policies with which it had been trained and therefore refused to perform the operations.
+However, even those models immediately capitulate when the same malicious request originates from a peer agent.
+This suggests that current LLM architectures implicitly encode an "AI agent privilege escalation" vulnerability, where requests from other AI systems bypass standard safety filters.